atomisthq/docs/docs/tutorials/prevent-new-vulnerabilities.md

   <figcaption>Install Atomist GitHub app</figcaption>
 </figure>

-When selecting repositories, select at least the `nodetest` repo that you just forked.
+When selecting repositories, select at least the `atomist-docker-tutorial` repo that you just forked.
 You can also let Atomist scan for Dockefiles in your other repos.
 Atomist will not take any action without first being [activated on each repository](#6-activate-vulnerability-policy-and-push-a-change) - it's safe to enable the